yueMaHello/generalHeatmap/README.md

 # General Heatmap
 This is a Nodejs web application using Arcgis Javascript API.
-It is a simple tool which can be modified to display any zone-to-zone matrix.
+It is a simple tool which can be modified easily to display any zone-to-zone matrix.
+The map is interactive.
+If the user click on the travel zone layer, the whole map will be brushed again based on the value of that zone.

 ## Set Up:
 #### From Github:
 1. If you haven't downloaded Nodejs on your computer, you need to download it and add it into PATH.